flowplayer/wordpress-flowplayer/readme.txt

 === Flowplayer 5 for WordPress ===
 Contributors: flowplayerorg, grapplerulrich, anssi Donate link: http://flowplayer.org/download
-Tags: video, html5 video, flowplayer, responsive, flowplayer5 Requires at least: 3.5
+Tags: video, html5 video, flowplayer, responsive, flowplayer5, player Requires at least: 3.5
 Tested up to: 3.7.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A HTML5 responsive video player plugin.
+The video player for the web.
+HTML5 responsive video player.
 From the makers of Flowplayer.

 == Description ==

-The main features are:
+Flowplayer 5 for WordPress lets you manage your self hosted videos easily and dispaly them with a simply and minimalistic player.
+This is the official Flowplayer.org WordPress Plugin.

+= Includes Flowplayer Designer =

+[Video transcoding and hosting solution](http://flowplayer.org/designer/) integrated in the Flowplayer 5 for WordPress.

+* Maximum browser coverage with Flowplayer 5 using MP4 and WEBM encodings
+* Optimal device compatibility with 640px video width
+* Rigorously optimized encoder for best results
+* Maximum streaming throughout on a global video network
+* Completely free with Flowplayer watermark

+__The video upload in Flowplayer Designer is just the beginning…__

+__Stay tuned for a BIG announcement at the end of this year!__

+= Main features =

 * One central place to manage all of your videos
-* Video can be added using shortcodes e.g. [flowplayer5 id="1"]
+* Video can be added using shortcodes e.g. [flowplayer5 id="123"]
 * Skin selection with three default Flowplayer skins: Minimalist, Functional and Playful
 * Show your video in any desired player size
 * [Subtitles support](http://flowplayer.org/docs/subtitles.html)